SAP-archive/teched2020-DEV166/exercises/ex2/README.md

       ]) as projection on my.Risks;
 ```

-And created scopes and roles for both in the `xs-security.json` file in your project:
+And creats scopes and roles for both in the `xs-security.json` file in your project:

 ```json
 {